 Idolatry and Aniconism

 "You shall not make for yourself an idol, or any likeness of what is in heaven above or on the earth beneath or in the water under the earth.
-“You shall not worship them or serve them; for I, the Father your Yah, am a jealous Yah, visiting the iniquity of the fathers on the children, on the third and the fourth generations of those who hate Me, but showing lovingkindness to thousands, to those who love Me and keep My commandments.
+“You shall not worship them or serve them; for I, the Father, am a jealous Father, visiting the iniquity of the fathers on the children, on the third and the fourth generations of those who hate Me, but showing lovingkindness to thousands, to those who love Me and keep My commandments.

 If we take His commands seriously, and quite literally, shouldn't we be reluctant to assume that our modern interpretation of graven images/worship are adequate.